Parity considerations in the number of parts: Introduction

-In \cite{Andrews-2018,Andrews-2019}, Andrews considered partitions in which parts of a given parity are all smaller than those of the other parity, and if the smaller parity is odd then odd parts must appear.
-Inspired from the partitions with parts separated by parity, Chen, He, Hu and Xie \cite{Chen-He-Hu-Xie-2024} considered the overpartitions with separated overlined parts and non-overlined parts.
+Inspired by the partitions with parts separated by parity, Chen, He, Hu and Xie \cite{Chen-He-Hu-Xie-2024} considered the overpartitions with separated overlined parts and non-overlined parts.
 An overpartition, introduced by Corteel and Lovejoy \cite{Corteel-Lovejoy-2004}, is a partition such that the first occurrence of a number can be overlined.
 For example, there are eight overparitions of $3$.

 For a part $\pi_i$ of $\pi$, we say that $\pi_i$ is of size $t$ if $\pi_i=t$ or $\overline{t}$.
 For easier expression, Chen, He, Hu and Xie \cite{Chen-He-Hu-Xie-2024} introduced the following notations. \begin{itemize} \item Let $LN(\pi)$ (resp. $SN(\pi)$) be the size of the largest (resp. smallest) non-overlined part of $\pi$ if there exist non-overlined parts in $\pi$, and $LN(\pi)=0$ (resp. $SN(\pi)=0$) otherwise.